-For 2014, I won three RTDNA awards for data storytelling, and was shortlisted for best personal portfolio at the Data Journalism Awards.
+For 2014, I won three RTDNA awards for data storytelling, and was shortlisted for best personal portfolio at the international Data Journalism Awards.
 That year Carmen Chai and I shared a Canadian Medical Association award for health reporting.

 For 2015, I won the RTDNA data storytelling award for Ontario, and was shortlisted for the same award for the Prairies.